 Focus on clicks with CPC bidding

-If you're focusing on gaining clicks to generate traffic to your website, there are two cost-per-click bid strategies you should consider:
+If you're focusing on gaining clicks to generate traffic to your website, there are two cost-per-click bid strategies to consider:

-- Automatic CPC bidding is the simplest and most commonly used bid strategy.
+- Maximize Clicks is an automated bid strategy.
+It's the simplest way to bid for clicks.
 All you have to do is set a daily budget, and the AdWords system automatically manages your bids to bring you the most clicks possible within your budget.
 Learn more About Maximize Clicks bidding.